Les Arcs: Charlotte Perriand

 Charlotte Perriand designed and built Arc 1600, Arc 1800, and Arc 2000.
 She led the Les Arcs design team that included Roger Godino, Robert Blanc, Gaston Regairaz, Guy Rey-Millet, and Bernard Taillefer.
 She designed the resorts to have minimal rooms, with the idea that most guests spend their time outside.
 Instead the buildings have great rooms that are open to the sun and nature.

 Resort areas

 Arc 1600 (also Arc Pierre Blanche)

-At 1600 metres, this is the lowest of the resort areas and is linked directly to the Bourg Saint Maurice TGV train station by the "Arc en Ciel" funicular railway.
+At 1600 metres, this is the lowest of the resort areas and is linked directly to the Bourg Saint Maurice TGV train station by the "Arc en Ciel" funicular railway that was installed in 1986.
 The journey time is approximately 7 minutes and many trains also call at two intermediate stations, serving the villages of Montrigron and Les Granges.
 It is connected to the other villages by regular free shuttle buses and ski lifts.
 Arc 1600 was the first area to be built on and is referred to as "Arc Pierre Blanche".
 Arc 1600 now has 30 shops, hotels and meeting rooms to offer its guests.